 As the club manager you are also responsible for your team's finances.
 You pay the expenses and collect the income at the weekly update.
 You can see the exact time this happens in your league on the Local Schedule page

-If you for example buy a player for 10 000 US$ the player is accessible immediately, and your "new signings" entry is increased by 10 000 US$.
-Most importantly, the finances page shows your current cash funds, with the number in brackets showing your funds for next week (after the weekly update).
+If you for example buy a player for 10 000 US$, the player is accessible immediately, and your "new signings" entry is increased by 10 000 US$.
+Most importantly, the finances page shows your current cash funds, with the number in parentheses showing your funds for next week (after the weekly update).

 Revenues and expenses

 On the finances page you can see your budget for this week and last week's financial status.
 This is what the entries mean:

-Match takings: Your income from league matches at home and mid-week matches.
+Match takings: Your income from home league matches and all mid-week matches.
 See Chapter 10 'The Stadium' for more information on crowd income.

 Sponsors: Each week you get a sum of money from your sponsors.
 Check the 'Fans and sponsors' chapter for more info.

 Player sales: Whenever you sell a player, the income ends up here.
 See the 'Transfers' chapter for more info.

-Commission: If you receive any money for being the previous club or mother club of a player, it will show here.
+Commission: If you received any money for being the previous or mother club it will show here.
 See the 'Transfers' chapter for more info.

 Other: Any other income is accumulated here, such as membership fees from fans and prize money.

 Wages: Each week you pay your players' salaries.
 For each player you pay 250 US$ plus a certain amount based on his skills and age.
-You pay 20% extra for players who are playing abroad.
+You pay 20% extra for foreign players.

-Stadium building: Construction or removal costs if you alter your stadium.
+Stadium building: Construction or removal costs if you rebuild your stadium.

-Youth scouting: The weekly costs for your youth academy, or the weekly investment in your scouting network.
+Youth scouting: The weekly costs for your youth academy, or your weekly investment in your scouting network.

-New signings: Your costs for buying new players from the transfer market appear here.
+New signings: Your costs for buying new players on the transfer market end up here.
 See the 'Transfers' chapter for more info.

 Other: The remaining costs are accumulated here, such as firing staff and promoting players to your senior team.